Database Model Usage (Laravel Style)

 app\model\User::where('uid', '>', 10)

-Eloquent provides the isDirty, isClean, and wasChanged methods to check the internal state of a model and determine how its attributes have changed since they were initially loaded.
+Eloquent provides the isDirty, isClean, and wasChanged methods to check the internal state of the model and determine how its attributes have changed since they were initially loaded.

 The isDirty method determines if any attributes have changed since the model was loaded.
-You can pass a specific attribute name to determine if a specific attribute has changed.
+You can pass a specific attribute name to check if that specific attribute is dirty.
 The isClean method is the opposite of isDirty and also accepts an optional attribute parameter:

 $user = User::create([